LMulvey/blog/_posts/2017-11-11-Junior-SysAdmin-Here.md

 title: Junior SysAdmin
 ---

-I've embarked on a new adventure I've awaited for quite a while.
-The journey to learning how to be a System Administrator.
+I've embarked on a new adventure I've anticipated for quite a while - the journey to becoming a System Administrator.

-I try to expand my skillset whereever possible and to **never stop learning** .
+I try to expand my skillset whereever possible and **never stop learning** .
 In an ever-changing industry like web development, it's invaluable to know the latest technology, frameworks, and languages.
 Many agencies now expect a Web Developer to wear many hats: Front-end Developer, Back-end Developer, Designer, Copywriter, and *System Administrator*.
 I strive to be beyond mediocre in all these areas because I'm passionate about building.
 The resume padding doesn't hurt either 🤗.

 ## The Reluctant SysAdmin

-One of my newer clients had arranged free hosting with a friend operated an Apache server part-time.
+One of my newer clients had arranged free hosting with a friend operating an Apache server part-time.
 The client, wanting to keep costs low, opted for the free host.
-I was initially okay with this but quickly ran into issues.
-While developing a PHP image cropping tool that used the ImageMagick, I ran into an issue- ImageMagick wasn't enabled server-side in `php.ini`.
+Initially I was okay with it, but we quickly ran into issues.
+While developing a PHP image cropping tool that used the ImageMagick, I ran into an issue - ImageMagick wasn't enabled server-side in `php.ini`.
 I contacted the friend to see if we could get it enabled.
 Weeks went by without a response before finally saying that they could infact enable it, and that it had been done.
 I went to test my tool again:

 ```php
 Class 'Imagick' not found.
 ```

 Sigh.
 So, I contact him again.
 Weeks go by with no response.
-I'm left talking to the client to discuss why this issue is happening, and why I can't get the tool working-- a tool that was in the original scope of the project and was due to be finished *months ago*.
+I'm left talking to the client to discuss why this issue is happening, and why I can't get the tool working -- a tool that was in the original scope of the project and was due to be finished *months ago*.
 Eventually, I had my client agree to pay for proper hosting.
 But, having come fresh off the frustrations of needing to go through someone else to fix sever issues, I suggested that we go the route of *DigitalOcean*.
 I didn't any xperience actually spinning up an Ubuntu sever from scratch and knew I had a bit of reading to do.

 I've spent the last few days working through [*Servers For Hackers* by Chris Fidao](https://book.serversforhackers.com/) to help guide me on my adventure.
 Now that the client's site is actually ported over and up-and-running, I'll share a few of my learnings: